 Jerusalem Peacebuilders has created a series of video and transcribed testimonials detailing our work and the power of faith to change the world, ourselves, and further the hope and promise of peace in Jerusalem.
-Please read these powerful stories and learn why we have a passion for peace and witness the fruits of the next generation of young leaders and peacemakers in the Holy Land.
+Please read these powerful stories and learn why we have a passion for peace and witness the fruits of the next generation of young leaders and peacebuilders in the USA and Holy Lands.

 A Better Reality is Possible

 "This summer was the best and most intense two weeks of my life.
 A challenging, rewarding, eye-opening experience.
 Two weeks of fun activities, hugs, and laughs, but also serious discussions and workshops about the Israeli-Palestinian conflict.
 From the high ropes course to mask-making, from swimming in the pond to horseback riding, from intense dialogue sessions to group hugs, and from crying together because of our reality to crying from laughing after a late night joke in the cabin; we always felt connected and loved.
 Panel presentations, learning about the beautiful values of Christianity, Judaism and Islam, doing Kiddush for the first time in a year, sitting by the fireplace, playing badminton and so much more.

 We are the proof that a better reality is possible.
 We are the proof that changing the status quo is not just a dream.
 We are not naive.
 We are not saying it's easy, but it is definitely possible.
 Thank you so much for this life-changing opportunity, for all the love and care, and, of course, thanks to everyone who made these two weeks the best of my life!"

 Nicholas completes the Hero's Journey at Acer Farm

 "With JPB I learned that peace isn’t the absence of conflict, it’s the ability to handle conflict by peaceful means.
 JPB made me see the future differently because it changed me and the way I think, such as living without pretending, loving without depending, listening without defending, and speaking without offending.